franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/02-use-cases.md

 > > - single-point/region simulations (FATES and/or LPJ-GUESS) at a number of specified locations in particular close to monitored sites;the number of sites and location should be flexible enough so that new sites can be easily added.
 > > - allowing researchers to access and share data collected either during field campaigns or on a regular basis at selected measurement stations;
 > > - allowing researchers to control data access: researchers need to be able to choose who they want to share with and what they want to share; however, metadata should always be available to everyone.
-> > - offering the necessary tools (including machine learning tools) to analyze and visualize the resulting data and in particular comparison between observations and model outputs.
+> > - offering the necessary tools to analyze and visualize the resulting data and in particular comparison between observations and model outputs.
 > {: .solution}
 > >
 > > ## How?
 > >
 > > - Integration of FATES (Functionally Assembled Terrestrial Ecosystem Simulator) and/or LPJ-GUESS Ecosystem Model as new tools in Galaxy;
 > > - Integration in Galaxy of tools for analyzing and visualizing the model outputs; ideally, we would develop the visualization tool using Galaxy Climate JupyterLab and we would "turn" jupyter notebooks into Galaxy tools.
-> > - Develop target online tutorials to advertise Galaxy FATES and Galaxy Machine Learning tools.
+> > - Develop target online tutorials to advertise Galaxy FATES tools.
 > > - Publication of in-situ measurements (with comprehensive meta-data, citation, access control, etc.).
 > >
 > > **Reference**: [PeCAN project](http://pecanproject.github.io/)